oppia/oppia-web-developer-docs/Acceptance-Tests.md

 Here, if we want to click on the "Home" or any other button, we need to first click on the hamburger menu.
 Additionally, there may be differences in selectors for the same buttons between desktop and mobile.
 For instance, the publish button in desktop might be `e2e-test-publish-exploration`, while in mobile it could be `e2e-test-mobile-publish-button`.

-We can handle these differences by including conditional statements in the `utils` file, using the `isViewportAtMobileWidth()` function to execute commands specific to mobile devices.
+We can handle these differences by including conditional statements in the `utilities/user` file, using the `isViewportAtMobileWidth()` function to execute commands specific to mobile devices.

 For example: